South African Class 21 2-10-4: Characteristics

 Watson disliked articulated locomotives and his aim was to develop a powerful non-articulated mixed traffic branch line locomotive with an axle load suitable for light rail.
 To enable it to negotiate tight curves of 300 ft radius, the third and fourth coupled wheelsets were flangeless.
 In addition, a total side play of 1+3/4 in was provided on the leading coupled wheels and spherical bearings were fitted to the leading coupling rods.
 Its 5 in bar frames extended from the front to the hind buffer beams and were stayed by cross stretchers of a light fabricated construction.
 It used a Watson Standard no. 3B boiler, the same as that used in the Classes 15E, 15F and 23.

-The end result could be considered as Watson's answer to the Class GF Garratt locomotive, the two types having very similar axle loads.
+The result could be considered as Watson's answer to the Class GF Garratt locomotive, the two types having very similar axle loads.
 The Class 21 carried more water than the Garratt and was about 23 LT heavier with 43700 lbf tractive effort, compared to the 34200 lbf of the Class GF.
 Even so, only one Class 21 was produced and the design was not repeated.

 Watson's design called for cylinders with rotary cam poppet valve gear, but since the locomotive was still under construction when Watson retired, his successor as CME, W.A.J.
 Day, made use of the opportunity to alter the specifications.
 Thus, in the year following Watson's departure, the Class 21 locomotive was delivered with Walschaerts valve gear.